TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/collect-kusto-logs-route-based.md

 ## **Recommended Steps**

-* Utilize the "Visual Debugging" available in ASC on VPN Gateway resource.
+* Utilize the **Visual Debugging** available in ASC on VPN Gateway resource.
 Most of the issues may be evident from these dashboards.
 * Diagnostic logs (IkeLogsTable, TunnelEvents, SeamlessTunnelServiceTraceTable) are available in ASC under the "Brooklyn Logs" tab
-* If PolicyBasedTrafficSelectors are enabled on Azure, on-premises VPN device configuration must match or contain the algorithms and parameters that you specify on the Azure IPsec/IKE policy.
+* If the option _PolicyBasedTrafficSelectors_ is enabled on Azure, on-premises VPN device configuration must match or contain the algorithms and parameters that you specify on the Azure IPsec/IKE policy.
-* You can also collect Gateway Diagnostics in ASC from the "Diagnostics" tab
+* You can also collect _Gateway Diagnostics_ in ASC from the _Diagnostics_ tab
 * In some scenarios you may be required to collect these logs and diagnostics manually.
 In such scenarios, use the alternative steps link provided below.

 ## **Recommended Documents**